Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

 The green leaves display colorful markings and the bright flowers arrive in the summer.

-A succulent evergreen Echeveria native to Mexico “nodulosa” is a member of the family Crassulaceae and known by several common names:
+An evergreen succulent Echeveria native to Mexico, “nodulosa” is a member of the family Crassulaceae and known by several common names:

 - Painted Echeveria